 Solar energy powers virtually all biological processes.
 Without the sun, there would be no life and no electricity from solar panels either.
 It’s only fitting that today we cover in detail the main facts about solar energy everyone should know.

-Throughout history, the Sun has been at the center of religious cults, an object of mystery, reverence, fascination, sometimes fear.
-This sphere of atomic fire has captured our imagination for ages, being associated with godhood, glory, and imposed itself as a central point that we use to define our universe — someone important has the Sun rising and setting on him, we measure other stars’ luminosity and mass relative to it, and if you don’t make hay while it shines you might miss out on your place in the Sun.
+Throughout history, the Sun has been at the center of religious cults, an object of mystery, reverence, fascination, and sometimes fear.
+This sphere of nuclear fire has captured our imagination for ages, being associated with godhood and glory, and imposed itself as a central point that we use to define our universe.

 Symbols and myths tied to our golden star abound, and it’s easy to see why: all life on Earth literally, and figuratively, revolves around the Sun — including us.
 Mythos aside, we’ve come to a point in our capability and know-how where we can more directly, and efficiently, harness its power to keep our civilization running.
 And it’s a lot of energy.

 Solar energy is an umbrella term used to refer to the light and heat a star releases.
 It’s renewable and for all intents and purposes an endless source of power, producing energy for billions of years to come — as estimates place the sun in the middle of its life cycle.
-The only true limitation of solar energy is that it cannot be used at night and the amount of sunlight that is received on earth depends on location, time of day, time of year, and weather conditions.
-But if you’re not convinced yet, let’s talk after you read more facts about solar energy.
+The only true limitation of solar energy is that it cannot be used at night and the amount of sunlight that is received on Earth depends on location, time of day, time of year, and weather conditions.

 The Earth gets an estimated 174 Petawatts (10 to the order of 15 watts) of incoming solar radiation in the upper atmosphere.
 About 30% is reflected back to space and the rest is absorbed by oceans, clouds and land masses, meaning our planet receives ~ 122 petawatts of energy daily.